-lcon Section Description You can also access this from the top menu by selecting View > Show > Camera Mask.
+lcon Section Description <image/> Proportion Grid The proportion grid is displayed in the camera view to help with proportions and balancing the composition of an image.
+The grid follows the camera frame, similar to camera mask and safe area.
+The number of divisions in the proportion grid can be defined by the user in the Preferences &gt; Camera &gt; Proportion Grid &gt; Horizontal Divisions &gt; Vertical Divisions .
+The default is 3 division on each axis to create a rule of third grid.
 Safe Area The Safe Area button shows or hides Displays the TV safety zone and the centre of the camera frame.
 The safe area adapts to the scene resolution, as well as the safety zone and frame's centre.
 You can also access this feature from the top menu by selecting View > Show > Safe Area.

-Show Alignment Guides When enabled, alignment guides will be visible in the Camera and Drawing views.
+lcon Section Description Show Alignment Guides When enabled, alignment guides will be visible in the Camera and Drawing views.
 This is enabled by default.
-Disabling this option will hide and disable alignment guides, meaning that animation and drawing tools will not snap to them, even if the Snap to Alignment Guides option is enabled in the Tool Properties view.
+Disabling this option will hide and disable alignment guides, meaning that animation and drawing tools will not snap to them, even if the n Snap to Alignment Guides option is enabled in the Tool Properties view.
 Q BBox Selection Style When you select an object in the Camera view with the Transform tool, a bounding box always appears around the object and the artwork is tinted in fuchsia, red or yellow.
 Enabling this option will only keep the bounding box and remove the colour tint.

-lcon Section Description Naullus ⊕ Gava Productions and Indiana Productions А Outline Locked Drawings Drawings that are locked in the Timeline view (cannot be selected in the Camera view) are displayed as wireframes.
-The Camera view of the Camera 3 Reset View The Reset View button resets any panning, zooming or rotation done in the Camera view and returns the display to the initial settings.
-You can also press Shift + M. í Take Snapshot Saves the preview image of the Camera view in memory as a snapshot.
-NOTES Harmony stores only one snapshot at a time.
+A Outline Locked Drawings Drawings that are locked in the Timeline view (cannot be selected in the Camera view) are displayed as wireframes.
+1 Reset View The Reset View button resets any panning, zooming or rotation done in the Camera view and returns the display to the initial settings.
+You can also press Shift + M. 1 Take Snapshot Saves the preview image of the Camera view in memory as a snapshot.
+Harmony stores five snapshots and have a drop down list with five available slots.
 So if any snapshot was in memory when taking a snapshot, it will be overwritten by the new snapshot.

-Snapshots are not saved to the scene and are discarded when the scene is closed.
-Show Snapshot Displays the snapshot currently in memory.
+lcon Section Description • Snapshots are not saved to the scene and are discarded when the scene is closed. ď Displays the snapshot currently in memory.
 To display the snapshot, you must click and hold the button.
 Releasing it will restore the Camera view preview.

-lcon Section Description NOTE The snapshot is displayed as it was taken, regardless of the preview mode of the Camera view.
+Show Snapshot The snapshot is displayed as it was taken, regardless of the preview mode of the Camera view.
 For example, if you took a screenshot in Render View mode, and display it while in OpenGL View mode, the snapshot will display as it was taken in Render View mode.
 Zoom Menu The Zoom menu lets you enlarge or reduce the Camera or Drawing view display.
 To make the camera frame size always match the size of your view, select the Fit to View option.
 Click the drop-down arrow and select a zoom level or press 1 and 2.
-10% 16% 25% 40% 63% 100% 160% 200% 250% 400% 630% 1000% 1000% Fit To View £33 OpenGL View Mode The OpenGL View Mode button switches the Camera view to fast display, letting you see your animation play in real time.
+OpenGL View Mode The OpenGL View Mode button switches the Camera view to fast display, letting you see your animation play in real time.
 The OpenGL display requires less memory.
 The final look of your effects is not shown in the OpenGL View Mode.
 You must switch to the Render View Mode to see your effects.